BSteffaniak/dst-demo/README.md

 - Time-sensitive logic
 - Race conditions

-By using turmoil’s simulation of network and time, this project:
+By using simulated network and time, this project:

 - **Eliminates flakiness**: every test run is deterministic.
 - **Enables time travel**: simulate delays, timeouts, and epoch shifts.